What Is Gently Cooked Dog Food?

 Puppies are growing and hence they require additional sustenance to help them continue to grow into healthy adult dogs.
 You can give them 2%- 3% of their ideal adult weight.

-Can you mix raw and cooked dog food?
+Can you mix kibbles with cooked dog food?

-This is not encouraged as generally speaking, kibble and raw food digest differently.
+This is not encouraged as generally speaking, kibble and cooked food digest differently.
 The enzymes and the acids in a dog’s digestive tract responsible for breaking down both foods are different.

-For example, most kibbles have 30-60% starch while most raw foods contain only 0 to 15% carbohydrates.
-So dog owners are advised to separate the meals as mixing raw and kibble puts dogs at increased risk for several health issues.
+For example, most kibbles have 30-60% starch while most raw foods contain 0 to 15% carbohydrates.
+So dog owners are advised to separate the meals as mixing cooked meals and kibble may put sensitive dogs at risk of a stomach upset.

 How do you balance homemade dog food?

 Home-prepared dog diets that include a wide variety of foods fed at different meals rely on balance over time, not at every meal.
-As long as your dog gets everything it needs spread out over each week or two and his diet will be complete and balanced.
+As long as your dog gets everything it needs spread out over each week or two, its diet will hopefully be complete and balanced.
+Calculating the nutrients in the diet is the only way to be sure.

 So can you feed your dog chicken or ground beef and rice every day?